System Assembly and Testing

 With the non-crimp variety, the wire can be soldered into place, then secured with pliers.

-When assembling this demonstration unit, I found this operation to be quite challenging.
+At the 4-way connector block, the Line and Switched-Line terminals each supply three wires.
+When assembling the prototype unit, I found this operation to be quite challenging.
 But here is an easy way:

 then tape them together without pre-twisting any of the copper cores.